Blog

 To follow this guide, you’ll need:

-When your guests scan the QR code, it will immediately open their default email program on their phones or computer and they’ll see something like this:
+When your guests scan the QR code, it will immediately open their default email program on their phones or computer and they’ll see a pre-filled email ready to send back to you.

 Step-by-Step Guide